syncfusion-content/blazor-docs/blazor/diagram-component/symbol-palette.md

 ![SymbolPreview in Blazor Diagram](images/blazor-diagram-symbol-preview.gif)

-## How to restrict symbol dragging in palette
+## How to restrict symbol dragging in a palette

 The [AllowDrag](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SymbolPalette.SfSymbolPaletteComponent.html#Syncfusion_Blazor_Diagram_SymbolPalette_SfSymbolPaletteComponent_AllowDrag) property of `SfSymbolPaletteComponent` helps to decide whether the symbols can be dragged from the palette or not.